 Easy Guyanese Paratha (Oil) Roti can be achieved with the perfect recipe!
 One of the first videos I posted to my youtube channel 6 years ago was a step by step tutorial for oil roti.
 The video (click here to watch) received over 500 thousand views and has some really good tips for roti making.
 Like with anything, the more you do it, the better you become at it.
 Working with roti dough is no exception and over the past 6 years my roti making has evolved to a point where I really understand what makes or breaks a good roti!

-- Tips on making the best Guyanese oil roti dough, for beginners
+- Making the best roti dough, for beginners:

-- Different types of fat for the best results
+- Different types of fat for your Guyanese oil roti

-- Tips on kneading Guyanese oil roti dough
+- Tips on kneading your Guyanese oil roti dough

 Making the best roti dough, for beginners: